SparkPost/support-docs/articles/tech-resources/webhook-data-streams.md

 ## ​Monitoring Webhooks

-If you have issues with your webhooks, it would be wise to monitor them either on your endpoint, or via the batch-status API, which is detailed [here](https://developers.sparkpost.com/api/webhooks#webhooks-batch-status-get).
+If you have issues with your webhooks, it would be wise to monitor them either on your endpoint, or via the batch-status API, which is detailed [here](https://developers.sparkpost.com/api/webhooks#webhooks-batch-status-get), or on the webhhok details / Batch Status tab on the UI.
 This will help inform you if there is a problem with the webhooks so it can be remedied before batches hit the 8 hour limit as described in the retry logic above.
+Note that batch status (via both app and the API) does not report batches that succeeded first time.
+It reports only failed batches, and batches that initially failed but later succeeded.
+The batch status is kept for a few days.